forcedotcom/cli/releasenotes/README.md

 * If you install Salesforce CLI using `npm`, be aware that Node 14 and 16 are both officially [end-of-life](https://github.com/forcedotcom/cli/issues/1985).

 -------------

+* FIX: If the `project deploy start --metadata-dir` command encounters failures when deploying files in metadata format, the error message now contains the line and column number in the file where the error occurred.
+We also improved the output with better sorting and duplication removal.
+(GitHub issue [#356](https://github.com/forcedotcom/cli/issues/356), plugin-deploy-retrieve PR [#771](https://github.com/salesforcecli/plugin-deploy-retrieve/pull/771))

+* FIX: We improved the help of the `org generate password` command to say that the `--on-behalf-of` flag works only on users that were created locally with the `org create user` command and not users created in org's Setup UI.
+(GitHub issue [#2506](https://github.com/forcedotcom/cli/issues/2506), plugin-user PR [#747](https://github.com/salesforcecli/plugin-user/pull/747))

+* FIX: Salesforce DX projects now support the EventRelayConfig metadata type.

+## 2.12.9 (Oct 11, 2023)

 * CHANGE: Salesforce CLI now prompts you to select a matching command, even when the partial command you entered matches just a single command.
 This change prevents inadvertent behavior, such as automatic JIT plugin installations because the CLI thinks you want to run a command in a JIT plugin that isn't installed.
 (GitHub issue [#2493](https://github.com/forcedotcom/cli/issues/2493), salesforcecli PR [#1180](https://github.com/salesforcecli/cli/pull/1180))